 What if I already spoke to them and admitted I was “sorry”?

 Contact us immediately.
 We can work to minimize the damage and build a strong case despite this statement.
+A single remark does not automatically destroy your claim.

 Can the other driver’s insurance company record me without my knowledge?